Is your vocabulary holding you back from a higher IELTS score?

 There are also groups of words that follow irregular patterns e.g. long – length – lengthen, strong – strength – strengthen.

 Find some examples of this on my worksheet here (full e-book in the Academy).

 6. Keep a note of what comes before a word

 Collocations are sets of words that always go together e.g. you can say ‘heavily polluted’ but NOT ‘strongly polluted’.

 Learning fixed academic phrases like this will make you write more fluently, without having to think about the right words e.g. ‘to ease traffic congestion’ ‘to reverse global warming’ ‘to tackle climate change’ ‘have a detrimental effect on the environment’.

 The best place is to find these phrases is from IELTS Practice Texts – they are a great source of vocabulary as the same words are used frequently.
 I always list them at the end of Reading/Listening texts.
-Here’s a list of 50 Academic Collocations.
+Get my list of academic collocations.

 7. Write down what comes AFTER a word